logo

 Roan 2 (RN2) is present in about 36% of the roan horses studied.
 This associated haplotype is present in fewer breeds, all based on North American ancestry including the American Quarter Horse, Mustang, Curly Horse, and American Paint Horse (Table 2).
 Within the American Quarter Horse breed, using the same pedigree analysis as described for Roan 1, we found this to be the Roan haplotype that can be traced to the Burns mare (U0069059) and her offspring Oral’s Kitten.
 This seems a newer haplotype as it is present only in breeds that originated in the US.
 It is currently propagated by the influential sires Metallic Cat and Peptoboonsmal.

-The three identified roan alleles account for ~85-90% roan samples tested.
-Thus there are about 10-15% of roan samples that currently cannot be identified and for which we have seen evidence further alleles may be present, and for which discovery work is in progress.
-Overall, the RN1 allele was present in 3%, the RN2 allele in 3%, the RN3 allele in 1%, and the unknown allele(s) in 1% of all the horses we have analyzed.
-So roan is present in about 7% of all horses tested.
+Overall, The RN1 allele was present in 3%, the RN2 allele in 3%, the RN3 allele in 1%, and the unknown allele(s) in 1% of all the 3,000+ horses we have analyzed.
+In conclusion, Roan is present in about 7% of all 3,000+ horses tested in total.

 We would like to emphasize that these haplotypes are based on association only, they are so-called tag-SNPs, and do not likely include the causal mutation.
 Tag-SNPs are SNPs that have been found to segregate with the specific trait of interest, in this case roan coat color, but themselves do not cause roan.
 RN1 to RN3 are indications to discern the origin of the associated haplotypes, and future research will decide whether these are truly different alleles or mere variations of different chromosomal blocks inherited from the roan parent that includes the actual roan causing variant.
 THey all may lead to the same causal variant.
 Further research into the genetic basis of the collection of roan phenotypes needs to be performed and is ongoing.